 SCENT: It smells so yummy like a Strawberry Fruitella!
 To those not familiar with it, it’s a chewy candy.

 While I rubbed it around the makeup, I noticed the texture is becoming more like jelly, it feels so smooth and smells lovely.
-On my test above, I used products that are waterproof or just hard to remove.
+On my test below, I used products that are waterproof or just hard to remove.
 I thought it wasn’t working at first because I’m trying to totally erase the makeup with the cleansing balm alone (again, this is my first time using this kind of cleanser).
 But the moment I put my wrists on running water, the makeup was banishing until it’s completely clean free of makeup.
-Although the Keep in Touch Eyebrow Serum is still a little bit there, in the product’s defense, that serum is REALLY good.
-My mom uses it and it takes her at least 3 days to remove it.
-However, I noticed the balm is kinda hard to remove on the skin especially on the face.
-You will need a foaming cleanser to completely remove the balm from your skin.
-Unfortunately, I don’t use foaming cleansers because I’m allergic to foaming agents, I only use Cetaphil so I need a cleansing water to completely remove it from my face.
-It doesn’t emulsify that much as well.
+Although the Keep in Touch Eyebrow Serum is still a little bit there.

-PROS: It’s 100% natural and organic product, it cleans the skin really well by melting the makeup even the hardest to erase.
+PROS: It’s 100% natural and organic product, it cleans the skin really well by melting the makeup.
 It leaves your skin very smooth and smells nice.

-CONS: It leaves an oily residue on your face that’s hard to remove.
-Someone told me she broke out because of this product, personally, I’m not sure yet if this product is the cause of the small bumps on my face.
+CONS: It melts makeup but you need a towel or a facial tissue to help it.
+Plus, it leaves an oily residue on your face that’s hard to remove.
+It doesn’t emulsify.
+Lastly, someone also told me she broke out because of this product, personally, I’m not sure yet if this product is the cause of the small bumps on my face.

 Where to buy?